Skip to main content

 Current avalanche risk

-3 - considerable avalanche danger level
+4 - high avalanche danger level

 Snowpack stability